-MAGIC ENGINE IS A GENERATIVE CINEMA STUDIO DEPLOYING STRUCTURED AI WORKFLOWS TO PRODUCE LICENSABLE, DISTRIBUTION & THEATRICAL-READY CINEMATIC ENTERTAINMENT.
+MAGIC ENGINE IS A GENERATIVE CINEMA STUDIO DEPLOYING STRUCTURED AI WORKFLOWS TO PRODUCE LICENSABLE CINEMATIC ENTERTAINMENT FOR DISTRIBUTION AND THEATRICAL EXHIBITION

 Debbi Berlin is an acquisition, marketing and theatrical distribution executive with extensive experience positioning films for domestic and international markets.